Happy Thai New Year everyone!

 But I have to admit that by the third day of this, I was a little over it.
 I just wanted to walk outside without getting COMPLETELY saturated.

 Sometimes it even felt like you were walking through a (really fun) war zone.
 Water gun muzzles would appear from over the top of hotel walls – faceless Songkran warriors who had bunkered down, ready to take out whoever dared cross their path.

 Soon we devised a pretty sneaky plan of our own.

-We set ourselves up on our hotel balcony, filled up some buckets, prepared the video camera, and waited.
+Positioned on our hotel balcony, we filled up some buckets, prepared the video camera, and waited.
 Some of our neighborinos weren’t too impressed, but it was the perfect way to enjoy Songkran without getting wet!
-(We even ate dinner at our hotel restaurant on the last night of the Festival- we just wanted to eat some food without dripping all over it, or be sprayed while eating a mouthful of Pad Thai!)
+(We even ate dinner at our hotel restaurant on the last night of the Festival – we just wanted to eat some food without dripping all over it, or be sprayed while eating a mouthful of Pad Thai!)

 A quick breakdown of the Songkran Festival

 Songkran isn’t just an excuse to throw water at strangers.
 In some ways, tourism has desecrated the sacred nature of the holiday, so here is a brief rundown of what Songkran traditionally looks like.